mui/material-ui/CONTRIBUTING.md

 Please create a new branch from an up to date master on your fork.

-1. Fork the Material UI repository on Github
+1. Fork the Material-UI repository on Github
 2. Clone your fork to your local machine `git clone git@github.com:<yourname>/material-ui.git`
 3. Create a branch `git checkout -b my-topic-branch`
 4. Make your changes, lint, then push to to github with `git push --set-upstream origin my-topic-branch`.